FGF10: Clinical significance

 Nonsense mutations may also occur with the absence of FGF10 such as LADD and ALSG syndrome.
 Nevertheless, complications may arise from FGF10 signaling such as pancreatic and breast cancer.
+Moreover, studies have identified variants near the FGF10 locus as a genetic risk factor for breast cancer susceptibility.
 Although this gene is also implicated to be a primary factor in the process of wound healing.
+Heterozygous FGF10 variants and childhood intestinal lung disease (child) linked to potential early lethal outcomes.
+Also, FGF10 variants have been associated with abnormal epithelial repair.
+FGF10 haploinsufficiency have been shown to increased risk of chronic‐obstructive pulmonary disease (COPD).
+Individuals with haploinsufficiency for FGF10 have significantly reduced Tiffeneau index, resembling chronic restrictive and obstructive pulmonary disease.

 Animal studies

 FGF10 knockout mice die right after birth.
 The mice showed no developing organs such as lungs, salivary glands, kidney or definitive limbs once autopsied.
 Studies of the mouse homolog suggested that this gene is required for embryonic epidermal morphogenesis including brain development, lung morphogenesis, and initiation of limb bud formation.
+FGF Knockout mice also have impaired epicardial cell expansion following neonatal heart injury, as well as reduced expression of epicardial markers Wt1 and Tbx18, and mesenchymal markers such as Snai1, Twist1, and Postn.
+Mice deficient for FGF10 fail to develop normal mammary glands.
+Guinea Pig model has shown that FGF10 monoclonal antibody can decrease the number of inflammatory cells in the dermis and its inhibitory effect on inflammatory cells is like that of hydrocortisone butyrate.